 Custom Code and Extensions

-Extensions are a key part of Magento implementations.
-There's a rich ecosystem of extensions available for Magento and utilizing them can be very beneficial.
+Extensions are a key part of Adobe Commerce implementations.
+There's a rich ecosystem of extensions available for Adobe Commerce and utilizing them can be very beneficial.
 However, being able to fine-tune their behaviour, or build your own custom module from scratch, will give you the highest level of control over your customers' shopping experience.